Visitors are able to attend our facilities in Metro South Health. Please refer to the visiting restrictions for more information.

-As part of the $68.23 million State-wide Youth Mental Health Capital program, Metro South Health will secure a Youth Step Up Step Down service and an Adolescent Day Program in Logan, commencing services in 2020.
+As part of the $68.23 million State-wide Youth Mental Health Capital program, Metro South Health secured a Youth Step Up Step Down service and an Adolescent Day Program in Logan.

 The establishment of SUSD services is a priority action under the Queensland Government’s Connecting care to recovery 2016-2021.